-Be sure to look at the utilization of your individual Cores as well!
+Make sure you pay careful attention to the utilization of your individual Cores, as shown there.

 Depending on how you set up your Windows Taskmanager, you might see the consolidated CPU utilization of all Cores.

-If you are using Software that uses just one core because it is badly optimized for multi-threading, chances are you will only see ~12,5% CPU Utilization, but the CPU is still the culprit of your slow PC.
+If you’re using software that uses just one core because it is poorly optimized for multi-threading, chances are you will only see ~12,5% CPU Utilization, but the CPU is still the culprit of your slow PC.

-The reason is simple: If you have 8 Cores, and one of those is working at 100% and the rest are idle at 0%, well, the consolidated percentage then is 12,5%.
+The reason is simple: If you have 8 Cores, and one of those is working at 100%, while the rest are idle at 0%, well, the consolidated percentage then is 12,5%.

-So be sure sure to also check the utilization of your individual cores, not just your entire CPU.
+So be sure also to check the utilization of your individual cores, not just your entire CPU.

 Is your CPU incompatible With Modern Software?